Kaholo/kaholo-plugin-MySQL-CLI/README.md

 ### Parameter: Database
 The name of the database to dump.

-### Parameter: File Path
+### Parameter: Dump File Path
 The path on the Kaholo agent of the dump file to create.
+Both relative and absolute paths are accepted.

 ### Parameter: Include Data
 If selected, data will be dumped as well as the schema of the database.
-By default data is NOT included.
+By default data is included.

+### Parameter: Overwrite Existing Files
+If enabled, any file at the "Dump File Path" will be overwritten.
+Otherwise if the file already exists a `file already exists` error will occur.

 ## Method: Restore Database
 Restores a database to a MySQL server using a dump file of the type created in method Dump Database.

-### Parameter: New Database Name
+### Parameter: Database Name
 The name of the database to which the dump should be restored.
+If the database does not exist, it will be created.

+### Parameter: Dump File Path
+The path on the Kaholo agent of the dump file to restore.
+Both relative and absolute paths are accepted.

+### Parameter: Drop Existing Database
+If enabled and the database specified in "Database Name" exists, the existing database will be dropped and a new database of the same name created.
+Otherwise, a `database exists` error will occur.